theimowski/talk-xslt-right-tool-for-job/slides/index.md

 - data-background : images/dentist.jpg

+' In my short carreer I've managed to spot
-' We often express reluctance for specific technology, avoid it and try different solutions, while we could have used a dedicated tool (technology) in a proper manner to tackle the problem efficiently.
+' 2 contrary (negative) attitudes: cool tech kids vs comfort zone ' We often express reluctance for specific technology, avoid it and try different solutions, while we could have used a dedicated tool (technology) in a proper manner to tackle the problem efficiently.
+' We avoid leaving comfort zone just as we avoid the dentists

 ---